 We are often asked two questions: what is IPT (Integrative Postural Therapy), and once I have identified that my patient needs that integrated care, what tips could you give me for referring a patient for IPT?

-IPT (Integrative Postural Therapy) is the combined patient care of dentistry + physical therapy, founded by Elizabeth Caughey DDS and Mike Cantrell MPT PRC.
+IPT (Integrative Postural Therapy) is the combined patient care of dentistry + physical therapy.
 Since teeth are the only hard, non-giving surfaces making contact in the human body, and they are designed to have sloped surfaces, there is a real directionality that the tooth contact gives to the jaw, the neck, and the spine.
 Patients with jaw pain, neck pain, and headache will frequently have pain that originates from postural imbalances in the neck, and results in compensation in other body parts.
 Similarly, patients who have problems down the kinetic chain (knee pain/hip pain/back pain, etc). may have an inability to get out of a rotational pattern in their necks, due to the interlocking relationship of the teeth on a crooked frame.
-Thus, the combined care of IPT (Integrative Postural Therapy) was born to resolve root cause and pain site concommitantly.
+Thus, the combined care of IPT (Integrative Postural Therapy) was born to resolve root cause and pain site concomitantly.

 In any case, the referral process works best when streamlined.
 For that reason we recommend the following:

-2. the PT will send a summary of the patient’s findings (not necessarily initial findings, but findings at the time of most recent PT re-evaluation).
-Please use if possible PRI terms, such as PEC, T-4, L SB, etc.
+- the chiropractor or physical therapist should email drc@caugheydds.com, introducing him or herself and the name of the patient to be referred with a summary of the patient’s findings (not necessarily initial findings, but findings at the time of most recent PT or chiropractic re-evaluation).
+Please use if possible PRI terms, such as PEC, T-4, L SB, etc or other body pattern terms.

-3. the PT or patient will text images of the patient.
+- the therapist or patient will text images of the patient.
 Some of these are pretty hard to do as “selfies,” so if you are a patient referring yourself, please ask a friend to help with this.
 See the photos below as a sample, and thanks!

 EC